Agilent/bytebraise/README.md

 **A:** Definitely not.

 **Q:** Then why build this?<br/>
 **A:** Mostly just to see if it's possible and as an exercise to learn Rust.
 I also wanted a deeper understanding of BitBake, and what better way to get that than by reimplementing it?

 **Q:** What could it be used for?<br/>
 **A:** Right now, not much.
 Eventually, it could be useful for linters and formatters.
 What's especially nice about Rust is that you can build statically-linked executables and thus avoid the [nightmare](https://xkcd.com/1987/) of distributing Python applications.
 Do however note that it's not currently feasible to statically-link applications using bytebraise's optional `python` support, due to [this issue](https://github.com/PyO3/pyo3/issues/416).

 ## License
-This project is licensed under the MIT license.
+bytebraise is licensed under the GNU General Public License version 2.0.
+See LICENSE.GPL-2.0-only for further details.

-Some portions have been adapted from [Rust Analyzer](https://github.com/rust-analyzer/rust-analyzer), which is also MIT licensed.
+Portions of this work have been derived from [Rust Analyzer](https://github.com/rust-analyzer/rust-analyzer), which is MIT licensed.
+Those derived portions are clearly marked at the top of the files.
+The MIT license is included (LICENSE.MIT) for your reference.

 ## Disclaimer
 This is not an official Agilent product.
 No support is implied.